JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_1.md

 "But for you, my children, and for all others who would follow you into this kingdom, there is set a severe test.
 Faith alone will pass you through its portals, but you must bring forth the fruits of my Father's spirit if you would continue to ascend in the progressive life of the divine fellowship.

-Jesus laid great emphasis upon what he called the two truths of first import in the teachings of the kingdom, and they are: the attainment of salvation by faith, and faith alone, associated with the revolutionary teaching of the attainment of human liberty through the sincere recognition of truth, "You shall know the truth, and the truth shall make you free."
+Jesus laid great emphasis upon what he called the two truths of first import in the teachings of the kingdom, and they are: the attainment of salvation by faith, and faith alone, associated with the revolutionary teaching of the attainment of human liberty through the sincere recognition of truth, “You shall know the truth, and the truth shall make you free.”

 It was the Master's forgiving disposition which Matthew most appreciated.
 He would never cease to recount that faith only was necessary in the business of finding God.
-He always liked to speak of the kingdom as "this business of finding God."
+He always liked to speak of the kingdom as “this business of finding God.”

 Convictions about God may be arrived at through wise reasoning, but the individual becomes God-knowing only by faith, through personal experience.